Serang Banten, Indonesia Travel Guide

 Waste management and recycling practices pose an ongoing challenge.
 Littering is common, recycling infrastructure limited.

 Water conservation issues arise, most significantly during dry seasons.
-Be mindful of usage in hotels and guesthouses.
+Be mindful of usage at places to stay and guesthouses.

 Your choices influence environmental well-being.